Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Tech Stats and Trends

-- The Yellow Jackets have always covered the spread this season when underdogs by 10.5 points or more.
+- This season, the Yellow Jackets have won ATS in each of their two games as an underdog of 10.5 points or more.

-- Georgia Tech's games this year have hit the over on four of eight set point totals (50%).

-- The Yellow Jackets average 28.5 points per game, comparable to the 30.5 the Hurricanes allow.
+- The Yellow Jackets average 28.5 points per game, comparable to the 30.5 the Hurricanes surrender.

-- When Georgia Tech puts up more than 30.5 points, it is 2-2 against the spread and 3-1 overall.
+- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 30.5 points.

-- The Yellow Jackets collect 419 yards per game, just 4.2 more than the 414.8 the Hurricanes allow.
+- The Yellow Jackets rack up 419 yards per game, just 4.2 more than the 414.8 the Hurricanes allow.

-- When Georgia Tech piles up over 414.8 yards, the team is 0-4 against the spread and 1-3 overall.
+- In games that Georgia Tech totals over 414.8 yards, the team is 0-4 against the spread and 1-3 overall.

-- This season the Yellow Jackets have turned the ball over nine times, two more than the Hurricanes' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.